dsccommunity/cNtfsAccessControl/README.md

     }

     # EXAMPLE 1: Add a single permission entry for a principal.
-    # NOTE: If you do not specify the PermissionEntry property, the default permission entry will be used as the reference entry.
+    # NOTE: If you do not specify the AccessControlInformation property, the default permission entry will be used as the reference entry.
     cNtfsPermissionEntry PermissionEntry1
     {
         Ensure = 'Present'